In this section

 What is Patient Knows Best?

-Patient Know Best (PKB) is a secure online portal that allows you to store your health records in one place, to give you instant access to, and better control of, important information such as appointment letters, appointments, care plans and medical correspondence between you and your healthcare team.
+Patient Knows Best (PKB) is a secure online service that allows you to store your health records in one place, to give you instant access to, and better control of, important information such as appointment letters, appointment details and access to a range of test results which have been undertaken at the hospital.

 What devices can I use to log in?